scpaworks/scpaworks.github.io/README.md

 # SCPa Works Tutorial Hub

-This site acts as a repository for all guides for SCPa Works software.
+This site acts as a repository for tutorials relating to computer skills and software.

 Select a tutorial category on the left to get started.